BetterMeetHQ-obsolete/.github/README.md

 Hi there 👋

-Currently all repos in this org are private.
-The BetterMeet project is currently in a closed development mode.
+Currently all repos private.
+The BetterMeet project is in a closed development mode.

 We'll keep our followers updated about the development of the project and will invite interested users to become beta testers.